Module Catalogue 2025/26

 Teaching Rationale And Relationship

-Seminars in alternate weeks provide a forum for small group discussion and exercises exploring key concepts, lecture themes and readings.
+Workshops in alternate weeks provide a forum for small group tasks and group discussion, exploring key concepts, lecture themes and readings.

 Reading Lists